TheShadow29/VidSitu/data/DATA_PREP.md

         - tqdm
         - yacs
-        - youtube-dl
+        - yt-dlp

-        NOTE: youtube-dl needs to be updated with the following command before downloading the videos using
+        NOTE: yt-dlp needs to be updated with the following command before downloading the videos using

         ```
-        pip install youtube-dl --upgrade
+        pip install yt-dlp
         ```

         We also provide a basic conda environment: